-Any student who believes an injustice has occurred against him/her should try to resolve the problem through an informal conversation with the Professor, staff member, or University official involved before filing a formal grievance.
-If the student finds no resolution after these informal meetings, or if the accused refuses to meet or respond within 14-days, the student may proceed by meeting again with the VP-SF&CL.
-If the VP-SF&CL is unable to assist the student in resolving the issue satisfactorily, the student may take the grievance to the next level.
+Any student who believes an injustice has occurred against him/her should try to resolve the problem through an informal conversation with the professor, staff member, or University official involved before filing a formal grievance.
+If the student finds no resolution after these informal meetings, or if the accused refuses to meet or respond within 14-days, the student may proceed by meeting again with the Dean of Students.
+If the Dean of Students is unable to assist the student in resolving the issue satisfactorily, the student may take the grievance to the next level.

-(Note: if the grievance involves the VP-SF&CL, the student shall follow the subsequent procedures with the help of the Chief Academic Officer.)
+(Note: if the grievance involves the Dean of Students, the student shall follow the subsequent procedures with the help of the Chief Academic Officer.)